yuetloo/zkpayment/README.md

 # Zksync Payment Link

-This is an MVP project created for the [Gitcoin zksync payment link](https://gitcoin.co/issue/matter-labs/zksync/258/100024169)
+This is an MVP project created for the [Gitcoin zksync payment link bounty](https://gitcoin.co/issue/matter-labs/zksync/258/100024169).

 The zksync payment link app is a single static html file with the intention to keep it simple so that it can be uploaded to IPFS using the [meeseeks-app](https://github.com/ricmoo/meeseeks-app).